SergeyBurlaka/WineVault/README.md

 ### note

- 1) App correctly views only on tablet!
+ 1) App correctly views only on tablet, such like nexus 7 or 9.

  2) In cause of failed sign in,  just enter q in login without password, and sign in success.